sveltejs/eslint-plugin-svelte3/README.md

     // ...
   },
   settings: {
-    'svelte3/typescript': require('typescript'), // pass the TypeScript package to the Svelte plugin
+    'svelte3/typescript': true, // enableTypeScript compilation in the Svelte plugin
     // ...
   }
 };